actano/yourchoice/README.md

 ### getChangedSelection(state) : Array

-Returns an array containing those items that have been added to the selection by the preceding operation.
+Returns an array containing those items that have been added to the selection by the directly preceding operation.
 E.g. calling this after a call to [`rangeTo()`](#rangetoitem-state--state) will return all the items that have been added to the selection by this operation.

 ### getChangedDeselection(state) : Array

-Returns an array containing those items that have been removed from the selection by the preceding operation.
+Returns an array containing those items that have been removed from the selection by the directly preceding operation.
 E.g. calling this after a call to [`rangeTo()`](#rangetoitem-state--state) will return all the items that have been removed from the selection by this operation.